JackPGreen/hazelcast-simulator/README.md

 coordinator --dedicatedMemberMachines 2
 ```

-The algorithm that takes the first 2 IP addresses and distributes the members only across them in a round robin fashion.
+The algorithm that takes the first 2 IP addresses and distributes the members only across them in a round-robin fashion.
-Then takes the rest of the IP addresses and distributes the clients across them, again in the round robin fashion.
+Then takes the rest of the IP addresses and distributes the clients across them, again in the round-robin fashion.
 Continuing our [example](#control-distribution-of-workers-over-machines):

 | Coordinator arguments | Cluster layout |